 By Jane Barthelemy.
 Our health movement is now mainstream!
-So what is step #1 to being healthy?
-Figuring out what to put into your body, and what to skip.
-One of the easiest things to slip through the cracks is GMO’s!
-You’re thinking of a burger for lunch?
-Think again – the meat is GMO-fed.
-Okay, so you choose a chicken Caesar salad.
+So what is step #1 for your health?
+Well, I’d say taking care of the food you eat is pretty high.
+With so many processed ingredients, one of the easiest things to slip through the cracks is GMO’s!
+You’re thinking of a chicken salad for lunch?
+Think again – the chicken will be GMO-fed, and the dressing has GMO canola or soy oil.
+How about a beef burrito?
+Nope, the beef is from a CAFO with antibiotics, GMO-feed, and the tortilla is raised with Glyphosate.
+Okay, so you choose a shrimp wrap.
 But uh oh!
-The chicken will be GMO-fed, and the dressing has GMO canola or soy oil.
+The farmed shrimp is fed GMO grains, and the mayo uses corn oil.
 So what IS GMO and how can you cut it out of your life?
+Well, the simple answer is to EAT ORGANIC.

 Things you need to know about GMO’s